By LEAH WILLINGHAM

 Associated Press/ Report for America

-The Health Department said Monday that Mississippi, with about 3 million population, has had at least 67,649 reported cases and at least 1,912 deaths from COVID-19 as of Sunday evening.
-That’s an increase of 476 confirmed cases and 16 deaths from numbers reported the day before, with nine of those deaths occurring between July 13 and Aug.
-2 and identified later using death certificates.
+The Health Department said Monday that Mississippi, with a population of about 3 million, has had at least 78,405 reported cases and at least 2,248 deaths from COVID-19 as of Sunday evening.
+That’s an increase of 511 confirmed cases and eight deaths from numbers reported the day before.

 The true number of virus infections is thought to be far higher because many people have not been tested and studies suggest people can be infected without feeling sick.
-For most people, the coronavirus causes mild or moderate symptoms.
-For some, especially older adults and those with existing health problems, it can cause more severe or fatal illness.
+The virus causes mild or moderate symptoms for most but can be more severe or fatal for some, especially older adults and those with existing health problems.